Yosemite National Park is Open – Winter Conditions Exist – Click here for Travel Alerts

 The Wassama Round House is a gathering place for the Southern Sierra Miwok people.

-Driving south to the historic village of Coarsegold, California, keep a keen eye out for "The Miner."
-He greets travelers from his temporary home at the entrance of the Broken Bit Inn (not currently operational).
-This landmark is not marked, and traffic on this section of road moves swiftly, so use caution when stopping for a quick photo with this weathered gold seeker.
+Driving south along Highway 41, the historic village of Coarsegold, California, is a charming and essential stop.
+Watch for "The Miner" — a weathered gold seeker who greets travelers from his post at the entrance of the Broken Bit Inn.
+This landmark is unmarked, and traffic moves swiftly, so use caution when pulling over for a photo.

 Shop around the adorable stores in the Coarsegold Historical Village.

 A tour of Madera County's curious history would be incomplete without a stop in Raymond, California.
-Present-day Raymond has fewer than 1,000 residents.
-However, during the years of 1886 – 1906, the Southern Pacific Railroad operated a line for travelers to Yosemite National Park.
-Originally named Wildcat Station, from this junction, all train passengers transferred to horse-drawn stagecoach for their passage through the narrow mountain passes into Yosemite National Park.
-Locally it was said, "all roads lead to Raymond", they do and for good reason.
+Present-day Raymond has fewer than 1,000 residents, but between 1886 and 1906, this town was the gateway to Yosemite National Park.
+The Southern Pacific Railroad terminated here at what was originally called Wildcat Station, where all train passengers transferred to a horse-drawn stagecoach for the journey through narrow mountain passes into the park.

-President Theodore Roosevelt was photographed here, and famous landscape artist Thomas Hill died here.
-Discover the past at the Raymond Museum, located at 600 and 608, open on Sunday from 12 -4 pm.
-If you miss the short operational hours at the museum, fear not, a stop into, the century-old Raymond General Store will transport you to another place in time.
-In this present day, half-saloon / half-market, still in operation, visions of Wildcat Station as, spur clinking, wild west, boomtown are not far away.
+As locals once said, "all roads lead to Raymond" — and they still do.
+President Theodore Roosevelt was photographed here.
+Famed landscape artist Thomas Hill died here.
+The Raymond Museum, located at 600 and 608 Raymond Road, is open Sundays from 12–4 PM.
+If you miss the hours, the century-old Raymond General Store — part saloon, part market, still very much in operation, will transport you to the Wildcat Station days with visions of a spur clinking, wild west, boomtown not far away.

 History is preserved for posterity.
 Raymond was the end of the line for the Southern Pacific Railroad.

-Travel back in time over 780,000 years to the middle-Pleistocene era to Chowchilla, California, and the Fossil Discovery Center.
-Marvel at the lifesize skeletal remains of Saber-toothed Cats, huge Dire Wolfs, Camels, Giant Sloths, and massive ten-ton Columbia Mammoths.
+Travel back over 780,000 years to the middle-Pleistocene era at the Fossil Discovery Center in Chowchilla, California.
+Marvel at lifesize skeletal remains of Saber-toothed Cats, massive Dire Wolves, Camels, Giant Sloths, and ten-ton Columbia Mammoths — one of the most remarkable prehistoric fossil collections in California.

-Little ones will flip for the "mock dig" site, and everyone can enjoy an educational stroll along the nature path lined with bird habitats and native plant species unique to the wetlands that used to occupy much of California's central valley in the time before agriculture.
-While you're there, check out cultural artifacts from the Sierra Mono Museum on temporary loan to the Fossil Discovery Center and learn about the practices and traditions Native American people that called this place home for millennia, the Yokut people.
+Little ones will love the mock dig site, while everyone can enjoy the nature path lined with bird habitats and native plant species unique to the wetlands that once blanketed much of California's Central Valley.
+Cultural artifacts on loan from the Sierra Mono Museum connect the prehistoric landscape to the human story of the Yokut people, who called this place home for millennia.

 Fossil Discovery Center Chowchilla